 Do you want to display different sidebars for certain posts and pages on your WordPress site?

-You usually see the same sidebar displayed throughout your site.
-However, you might sometimes want to show different sidebar content on some of your posts and pages.
+A lot of the time, you will want to show the same sidebar across your entire website or blog.
+However, sometimes you may need to show different sidebar content on some of your posts and pages.

 In this article, we will show you how to create and display different sidebars for each post and page in WordPress.